 Suicides are basically of two kinds–the planned one and the impulsive one.
-Even the impulsive ones are generally the result of constant harbouring of the thought of dying.
-There must have been in the mind of the person, a strong ‘death drive’ or ‘Todestrieb,’ as Freud called it.
+Even the impulsive ones are generally the result of the constant harbouring of the thought of dying.
+There must have been in the person’s mind, a strong ‘death drive’ or ‘Todestrieb,’ as Freud called it.

 Everyone carries a death warrant and death is certain.
 The desire to die due to failures in life is due to extreme EGOISM as one feels that he or she can escape all the humiliation and loss of respect simply by dying.
 Learning to accept criticism and humiliation would be much easier when the EGO vanishes.
 The ‘I’ in us is not physical but it is abstract in nature.
-The body that we possess stays with us only until the death of the body.
+The body we possess stays with us only until the body’s death.
 When a person is dead, the body that is ready to be cremated or buried is not the person who died, but the body of the person who died.

 Thanks to my research of over two decades, I have noticed clear patterns in people’s lives.
 Siblings, who had the same kind of upbringing, went to the same school and had the same teachers are totally different from each other.
 That is because their souls carry different Karma.
 We need to remember that our birth is not something caused by us, but it happened.
 We brought nothing into this world.
 Nothing belongs to us.
 The soul descends into a tiny zygote.
 This zygote grows into a foetus, is born as a baby, lives as a child and an adult, and when the time comes, it dies.
 Our physical body is the only thing that will stay with us until it dies, and everything else that we ‘possess’ does not belong to us.